2021 Education Degree Guide

 Types of Education Degrees

 There are many different education degree levels.
-You can get anything from a award taking less than 1 year in education to the highest education degree, a professional practice doctorate.
+You can get anything from a associate's degree in education to the highest education degree, a professional practice doctorate.
 The type of education degree you choose will determine how long it takes to get your diploma.

 |Degree||Credit Requirements||Typical Program Length|